SWCE/consul_telemetry_exporter/README.md

     $ consul-telemetry-exporter

-will run on port 9320 by default, can be override using the `PORT` env variable
+Will run on port 9320 by default, can be override using the `PORT` env variable

-Requires the `HOSTNAME` env variable to be set to the FQDN
+Will use consul host from `CONSUL_HOST` or `HOSTNAME` env variables or the localhost in that order

+Will use port 8500 port by default, can be override using the `CONSUL_PORT` env variable